-First off, let's start with the bag itself!
-I'm a lover a Gregory Backpacks (This is the new version of my bag - they don't make mine anymore.).
+First off, let’s start with the bag itself!
+I’m a lover of Gregory Backpacks (This is the new version of my bag – they don’t make mine anymore.).
 I use 2 main bags during my trips and this old school Gregory has been traveling with me since 2012.
 It fits perfectly under airplane seats so you can always have access to your bag.
-I always use backpacks and love this one because it's super comfortable and easy to carry around, especially if you're running through an airport to catch a connecting flight.
+I always use backpacks and love this one because it’s super comfortable and easy to carry around, especially if you’re running through an airport to catch a connecting flight.
+I have some friends that sweat by anti-theft backpacks too.
+I’ve never had any issues, but depending on where you’re going anti-theft bags are definitely something to think about.

 I always have a scarf on me.
-You never know when you're going to need one.
+You never know when you’re going to need one.
 For Christmas, my Nanny Family gave me 2 different travel scarfs with secret pocket, and then a third for my birthday.
-The pocket is big enough to hold my phone, headphones, passport and some cash and/or credit cards.
-It's super easy when going through security to tuck your passport and boarding passes into the pocket.
+The pocket is big enough to hold my phone, headphones, passport (in a sweet passport case) and some cash and/or credit cards.
+It’s super easy when going through security to tuck your passport and boarding passes into the pocket.
 And to top it all off they look great!

 This one is a no brainer.
 They make the best water bottles.
 Period.
 I own about 5 Nalgene water bottles.